pmean/build-website/text/06/SecondGrantPart3.md

 **[StATS]: My second grant, part 3 (created 2006-10-02)**

-I just finished my second grant, which I gave the title \"Estimating delays in completion of IRB approved and KBR supported research studies\" The two acronyms, IRB and KBR should be familiar to the group I am applying to.
-IRB stands for Institutional Review Board and KBR represents an internal grant mechanism here at Children\'s Mercy Hospital to support initial research efforts.
-The initials KBR stand for [Katherine Berry Richardson](http://beckerexhibits.wustl.edu/mowihsp/bios/GrahamRichardson.htm), who is one of the initial founders in Children\'s Mercy Hospital.
+I just finished my second grant, which I gave the title "Estimating delays in completion of IRB approved and KBR supported research studies" The two acronyms, IRB and KBR should be familiar to the group I am applying to.
+IRB stands for Institutional Review Board and KBR represents an internal grant mechanism here at Children's Mercy Hospital to support initial research efforts.
+The initials KBR stand for [Katherine Berry Richardson](http://beckerexhibits.wustl.edu/mowihsp/bios/GrahamRichardson.htm), who is one of the initial founders in Children's Mercy Hospital.

 So I am applying for a KBR grant in order to study delays in completion of other KBR grants.
 If nothing else, it should be something that the